Bower Spinach (Tetragonia implexicoma) and Sea Spinach (T. decumbens)

 Habitat: Tetragonia implexicoma prefers coastal woodland, T. decumbens can be found on dunes closer to the ocean.

-Form: Scrambling plant that forms patches of up to 3 m
+Form: Scrambling plants that form patches of up to 5 m and may cover other plants and rocks

 Flowering Time: All year